xz63/Global-component-removal-fNIRS-/readme.md

 for python run

-python GlobalReover.py
+python global_reover.py

-The demo program will show that for the oxyhemoglobal signal, global component removal eliminates global all positive correlation among channels.
+The demo program will show that for the oxyhemoglobal signal, global component removal eliminates the all positive correlation among channels.